 Wellness Tourism on the Rise

 During research for our Hub of China, we also detected a trend towards wellness tourism.
-China’s outbound traveler starts to choose holidays where they can improve their health and wellness.
-Such a trend is quite noticeable in the surge in the number of hot spring resorts, traditional Chinese medicine health resorts, and yoga, and meditation centers throughout China.
+China’s outbound travelers are increasingly choosing holidays that focus on health and wellness.
+This trend is evident in the rise of hot spring resorts, traditional Chinese medicine health resorts, and yoga and meditation centers across China.

 The Influence of Food Tourism